OleksiyRudenko/lazy-chunks/README.md

-For the following example we assume that hint list size is 5 city names, server response offers 5 city names (chunk size), and max number of chunks to cache is 5.
+For the following example we assume that hint list size is 5 city names, server response offers 10 city names
+(chunk size, at least twice as many as hint list size), and max number of city names to cache is 25.

 At some point our cache may look as follows: